 As stated, the Executor is bound by the terms of your Will.
-They cannot act with discretion and failure to fulfil your wishes under the Will can make the Executor personally liable to the beneficiaries.
+They cannot act with discretion and failure to fulfill your wishes under the Will can make the Executor personally liable to the beneficiaries.

 Consequently you must give careful thought to who you wish to appoint as your Executor or Executors.
 You can appoint a single Executor or you can appoint up to four joint Executors.

 Some of the common mistakes made when appointing Executors are;

 Appointing someone who either lives remotely or overseas and consequently cannot be easily contacted;

 Appointing someone who is now elderly and consequently will even be older when they take on the role;

 Appointing joint Executors who cannot agree or do not see eye to eye with each other;

 Appointing a person who is reluctant to undertake the position;